-Slow Cooker French Dip Sandwiches are the ultimate sandwich made with your favorite beer with thick slices that are super tender with an amazing crust.
+Slow Cooker French Dip Sandwiches are the ultimate sandwich made with your favorite beer and thick, tender beef with an amazing crust.

 Slow Cooker French Dip Sandwiches are late to the game on this site.
-They are actually one of the first slow cooker sandwiches we used to make when we first started dating, but back then we weren’t quite as well versed in all the awesome tips in how to make them even more amazing.
+They are actually one of the first slow cooker sandwiches we used to make when my husband and I first started dating.
+Back then we weren’t quite as well-versed on all the awesome tips in how to make them even more amazing.

-The recipe for Slow Cooker Philly Cheese Steak Sandwiches which posted earlier is actually based on our recipe for this post as well as the grilled cheese sandwiches.
+The recipe for Slow Cooker Philly Cheese Steak Sandwiches, a really popular recipe on the blog, is actually based on our recipe for this post as well as the grilled cheese sandwiches.
 The beer in this Slow Cooker French Dip Sandwiches recipe is the secret weapon to this sandwich.

 - In a large dutch oven, brown the heck out of the beef on both sides and season aggressively.